rwest-ncsu/558-Project-2/README.md

 ## Set up the call to Analysis.RMD

+To automate R Markdown, we need to pass in a list of day parameters into the `Analysis.Rmd` file with the proper output names.
+This is done below by putting all of this information into a tibble and then applying the `rmarkdown::render()` function to produce the files

 ``` r
 days = c("monday", "tuesday", "wednesday", "thursday", "friday", "saturday", "sunday")
 out_file = paste0(days, ".md")